-We make three main contributions.
-First, we provide a rigorous formalism to analyze how a user interacts with ML-DS system in order to act.
-Our framework captures said interaction in two steps (2-Step Agent): a Bayesian step in which the agent incorporates the information given by the decision support model into their model of the world, and a causal inference step in which the agent draws the conclusion on which action is best to take.
-This is schematically depicted in Fig \ref{fig:flowchart} for the clinical example.
+\paragraph{Contributions.} These examples showcase the importance of an agent's belief-updating process and prior beliefs for the impact of ML-DS.
+In this paper, we present a computational framework of ML-DS, the \textit{2-Step Agent} which includes a Bayesian step to incorporate the information given by the ML model into the agent's model of the world, and a causal inference step in which the agent draws the conclusion on which action is best to take.
+This is schematically depicted in Fig.~\ref{fig:flowchart} (top half) for the clinical example.
+To the best of our knowledge, this is the first treatment of how a Bayesian agent can update their beliefs about a population and treatment mechanism after observing a prediction from an ML model trained on data from that population.

-Our second contribution is to run computational experiments to quantify the effect of using ML-DS on patient outcomes.
-We show that harmful effects can occur in realistic scenarios already when a single prior is misaligned.
-We also show that ML-DS can be beneficial in some settings.

-Finally, to the best of our knowledge we provide the first treatment of how a Bayesian agent can update their beliefs about a population after observing a prediction of an ML model trained on data from that population.
 This update involves a challenging inference through a set of latent interchangeable variables in the predictive model's training data.

-We prove that for simple linear models it is possible to reduce this set to a few sufficient statistics, improving computational cost and numerical stability when applying our framework.
+We make three further contributions.
+First, given the difficulty of solving the Bayesian inference problem we introduced, we prove that in a simple setting it is possible to reduce the interchangeable variables to a few sufficient statistics, reducing computational cost and improving numerical stability.
+Second, we identify experimentally some cases in which the learning from ML-DS always leads to better effect estimates and better outcomes compared to no decision support.
+Finally, we show that, even if the agent is fully rational and the model is well-specified, a single misaligned prior can be sufficient to derail the learning from ML-DS and lead the agent to taking suboptimal actions, resulting in worse outcomes in comparison to not using decision support.

-While our running example is medical, the results are general and apply for every other field where prediction models are employed as decision support.
-Furthermore, our simulations are only concerned with simple (non-causal) prediction models; ML-DS with causal model is left for future work.
-The code and experiments are available open-source.\footnote{The code will be shared upon acceptance.}
+While our running example is medical, the results are general and apply for every field where prediction models are employed for decision support.
+Furthermore, our simulations are only concerned with learning from non-causal prediction models; ML-DS with causal models is left for future work.
+The code and experiments are available open-source at \url{https://placeholder_link}.